web-devel/cuba-component-data-generator/README.md

 # CUBA Component - Data Generator

-Application component which lets you generate fake data (works for persistent entities).
+Application component which lets you generate sample data (persistent entities).
 May be useful for demo and test projects as well as for real projects when it's not possible to retrieve a dump.

 ## Installation